anbipa/DQRuleDiscovery/README.md

    - --name dq-container: Names the container for easy reference.
    - dq-discovery: The Docker image name.

+## Questions / Contact
+Please reach out (aniol.bisquert@upc.edu) if you have any questions or need assistance with the DQRuleDiscovery tool.

 ## Notes

 - DCs work with tuple pairs, meaning both time and memory usage scale quadratically.